-The Rights Respecting Schools Award (currently Bronze accreditation) and St Christopher's Habits, frame our expectations, and apply at all times, in and out of school, including in the playground, on trips and online (see the school's Acceptable Use Policy).
+The Rights Respecting Schools frameworkand St Christopher's Habits, inform our expectations, though these are built upon (see below 'Involvement of Pupils').

+They apply at all times, in and out of school, including in the playground, on trips and online (see the school's Acceptable Use Policy).
 Expectations are:

-- The most effective discipline is self-discipline not imposed discipline.
-The school encourages pupils to focus on solutions and equips them with strategies and options to enable a better outcome. - Each child must learn to be responsible for their own learning. - Each child must show consideration for the welfare and rights of both other children and adults. - Each child must be aware that bullying is unacceptable. - Each child must be given the confidence and tools to challenge unkind behaviour towards them and others. - Consequences follow actions.
+- The most effective discipline is self-regulation not imposed discipline.
+The school encourages pupils to focus on solutions and equips them with strategies and options to enable better outcomes. - Each child must learn to be responsible for their own learning, intellectual and moral. - Each child must show consideration for the welfare and rights of both other children and adults. - Each child must be aware that bullying is unacceptable. - Each child must be given the confidence and tools to challenge unkind behaviour towards them and others. - Consequences follow actions.

-The school's Rights Respecting School award (currently Bronze accreditation) and St Christopher's Habits form the basis of expectations for behaviour, though these are built upon (see below 'Involvement of Pupils').
+The school's Rights Respecting School award and St Christopher's Habits form the basis of expectations for behaviour,